Jump To Section

 - Cast iron pan.
 Gas or electric smokers that rely on wood chips to add smoky flavor often come with a cheap chip pan to hold wood chips.
 An easy upgrade is to replace it with a cast iron pan, which can reach very high temperatures and retain heat.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Aaron Franklin, Chef Thomas Keller, Gordon Ramsay, and more.